October 10, 2024

 2. Light Conditions Affecting Growth

-Lighting also plays a big role in the health of a spider plant.
+The light also plays a big role in the health of spider plants.

-• Too Much Light: Excessive direct sunlight can scorch the leaves causing them to bend and turn brown.
+• Too Much Light: will burn the leaves making them turn brown and bend.

 Fix: